-The result looks a bit controversial to me since all elements of this timekeeper seem to be a tad exaggerated: the numerals are a tad too large, the guilloche pattern is carved a tad too dip into the silver-toned dial, and the sub-dials are raised a tad too high over its surface.
-On the other hand, the Dauphine-shaped hour and minute hands are a bit too small for this oversized watch.
+The result looks a bit controversial to me since all elements of this timekeeper are a tad exaggerated: the numerals are a tad too large, the guilloche pattern is carved a tad too dip into the silver-toned dial, and the sub-dials are raised a tad too high over its surface.
+On the other hand, the Dauphine-shaped hour and minute hands are a bit too small for this oversized chronograph.

-Also, just to make things clear, I think that the bright red, gold-rimmed triangle at the lower part of the dial that points to current date seems somewhat superfluous to me: it just adds one detail too many to this already busy dial.
+Also, just to make things clear, I think that the bright red, gold-rimmed triangle at the lower part of the dial that points to the current date is somewhat superfluous to me: it just adds one detail too many to this already busy dial.

-Just to make things more clear, I can’t really say that I don’t like this watch, neither I intend to bash it.
-It is just that this timepiece doesn’t seem to be polished enough to get the highest score of this brief review.
+Just to make things more clear, I can’t say that I don’t like this watch, neither I intend to bash it.
+It is just that this timepiece isn’t “polished” enough to get the highest score of this brief review.
 I think, exterior design-wise, it earns four stars out of five.

-Predictably, on a normal wrist the device takes a lot of space, but not ridiculously so, which is definitely a plus.
+Predictably, on a normal wrist, the device takes a lot of space, but not ridiculously so, which is a plus.

-The watch is powered by the Montblanc 4810/501 Caliber, which is based on the well-known ETA Valjoux 7750 natural born automatic chronograph movement.
+The Star 4810 is predictably powered by the Montblanc 4810/501 Caliber, which is based on the well-known ETA Valjoux 7750 natural-born automatic chronograph movement.
 Featuring power reserve of some 48 hours, this COSC-certified chronometer movement is accurate, reliable and you won’t have problems fixing it when it is broken, because just about any serviceman out there knows how to disassemble it with his eyes closed.